ausaccessfed/dev-portal/docs/_pages/saml_register.markdown

 ### Automatic Method (top section of form)
 > Available to **SPs** operating with [Shibboleth](https://www.shibboleth.net/) or [SimpleSAMLPHP](https://simplesamlphp.org/) and relies on these products responding on their default metadata endpoints.

+**To complete registration please provide the following information:**
 1. Select the Organisation under which the **SP** will be registered.
 2. Enter your service's metadata.
 3. Click 'Register'.